sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 List of configuration and display aspects:

 1. Enable DHCP snooping globally.
-2. Configure ports connected to DHCP server as trusted.
+2. Configure ports/port-channels connected to DHCP server as trusted.
 3. Enable DHCP snooping on a single VLAN or a range of VLANs.
 4. For additional security, enable source MAC verification.
 5. Configure static DHCP Snooping binding entries.